37bytes/mgutils/README.md

 }
 ```

-It will work the same way.
+It works the same way, but you avoid using static methods and specifying the same logger every time.

 ### TaskInvoker